XYOracleNetwork-v1/web-developer.xyo.network-react/docs/diviner.md

 - You must also have yarn installed: `homebrew`: `brew install yarn` or your Linux package manager.

-- You must have [docker](https://www.docker.com/get-started) installled and running
+- You must have [docker](https://www.docker.com/get-started) installed and running
   - There are instructions on how to install and run docker in the [get started]((https://www.docker.com/get-started)) guide
   - [Download the Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac) for easiest entry
   - Make sure that docker runs throughout this process